gnanibioinfo/EzMAP-v2.0/README.md

 ## License

-EzMAP2 is distributed under the GNU General Public License v3.0.
+EzMAP v2.0 is distributed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.